-Except as otherwise provided in Section 4 below or as required to satisfy a Tax withholding obligation as provided in Section 2 above, the vesting of the RSUs awarded under this Award Agreement along with the DDEs is subject to the following:

-(a) Restricted Period.
-All of your RSUs will be forfeited and all of your rights to the RSUs and to receive Stock for your RSUs and to receive cash payment for the DDEs will cease without further obligation on the part of the Corporation unless (i) except as described in Section 9, you personally accept this Award Agreement as provided in Section 9 by May 31, 2017, and (ii) you provide services to the Corporation as an Employee of the Corporation throughout the entire Restricted Period.
-The Restricted Period begins on the Award Date and terminates on January 26, 2020, subject only to the specific exceptions provided below.
+Except as otherwise provided in Section 4 below or as required to satisfy a Tax withholding obligation as provided in Section 2 above, all of your RSUs will be forfeited and all of your rights to the RSUs and to receive Stock for your RSUs and to receive cash payment for the DDEs will cease without further obligation on the part of the Corporation unless (i) except as described in Section 9, you personally accept this Award Agreement as provided in Section 9 by May 31, 2018, and (ii) you provide services to the Corporation as an Employee of the Corporation throughout the entire Restricted Period.
+The Restricted Period begins on the Award Date and terminates on February 22, 2021, subject only to the specific exceptions provided below.